simcesplatform/simcesplatform.github.io/markdown/core_msg-start.md

 # Start message

-This message notifiers about the startup of a simulation run.
-It communicates simulation-run-specific parameters.
+This message notifies components about the startup of a simulation run, delivering simulation-run-specific parameters.

 ## JSON structure